paullj/boilerplate/README.md

 ## 📦 Boilerplate.

-A full-stack GraphQL boilerplate project.
+A full-stack GraphQL boilerplate.

 ---
 Includes; `Typescript`, `ESLint`, `Prettier`, `Jest` and generating GraphQL schema, types and documents for Typescript.

-Backend is built with `fastify` and `fastify-gql` with a postgres database.
+Backend is built with `fastify`, `fastify-gql` and `type-graphql` with a postgres database.

-The frontend uses `Svelte`, `TailwindCSS` and `URQl` as a GraphQL client.
+The frontend uses `Svelte`, `TailwindCSS` and `urql` as the GraphQL client.